 The rise of quiet luxury in China

-In China, the pandemic-induced economic slowdown is at the origin of the quiet luxury trend.
-Only the wealthiest continued to indulge in luxury, gravitating towards classic and timeless styles and traditional Chinese aesthetics.
+In China, the pandemic-induced economic slowdown is at the origin of the quiet luxury trend, where consumers gravitate towards classic and timeless styles, as well as traditional Chinese aesthetics.
 For them, buying luxury products is not about flaunting their wealth but about personal satisfaction and appreciation for craftsmanship.
+At its core, quiet luxury is about restraint and exclusivity, as well as a kind of minimalism that is difficult to attain economically.

 Many Asian Key Opinion Leaders (KOLs) and celebrities have embraced the quiet luxury style, such as Malaysian actress Michelle Yeoh, BTS’s Suga, South Korean actress Song Hye-kyo, and Thai actor Bright.
-Noteworthy examples from China include actress Angela Baby, socialite Teresa Cheung, and influencer Isabella Ye, with respectively 4.4 million, 1.8 million, and 1.9 million followers on Xiaohongshu.
+Noteworthy examples from China include actress Angela Baby, socialite Teresa Cheung, and influencer Isabella Ye, with 4.2 million, 2.3 million, and 1.9 million followers on Xiaohongshu, respectively, as of July 3rd, 2025.
 On the platform, they flaunt their understated yet elegant style, redefining luxury and inspiring a broader audience of luxury consumers to adopt the style.
+For these celebrities, quiet luxury is not just about fashion; it’s a way to align their public image with values of authenticity and exclusivity, signalling a shift in what luxury means to consumers in China.

 Source: Teresa Cheung (left), Isabella Ye (middle) and Angela Baby (right) adopted the quiet luxury aesthetic